E2 VISA INSTRUCTIONS (Americans)

 Once you’ve sent your documents, please retain a copy of your invoice with the tracking number of your package and the address you sent it to, and please send us a copy of the tracking number and the website that will allow us to track the documents.

 It is IMPORTANT to get the tracking number and send it to us to track.
 Once your documents are in Korea, your school will apply online or take the documents to the Ministry of Justice and Immigration in Korea to get you a Visa Issuance Number [VIN].
 Usually, it takes 7-10 working days.
-The immigration office will issue a Confirmation of Visa Issuance Number (VIN), also referred to as the Visa Reservation Number or Visa Confirmation Number.
+The immigration office will issue a Confirmation of Visa Issuance Number (VIN), also called the Visa Reservation Number or Visa Confirmation Number.

 The school will forward this number (by e-mail) to you (or us).
 You will need this code to put on your teaching visa application for the Korean consulate.